Performing a DR Drill

 The operation page for the protection group is displayed.

-- Click the DR Drills tab and click Create DR Drill.
+- On the DR Drills tab, click Create DR Drill.

 The Create DR Drill dialog box is displayed.

 - Configure Name and Drill VPC.

 The VPC is used for a DR drill and cannot be the same as the VPC of the DR site server.
 Specifies the drill VPC.
 The value can be Automatically create or Use existing.

 - Automatically create: The system automatically creates a drill VPC and subnets for the protection group.

 - Use existing: The system uses an existing VPC as the drill VPC.
 If you select to use an existing VPC, the subnet CIDR block of the drill VPC must be consistent with that of the production group VPC.